wlperry/umd_biostats/ecostats_lectures/lecture_14/14_01_lecture_powerpoint.pptx.md

 ::::: columns
 ::: {.column width="60%"}
-When working with multiple predictors, we often want to find the most parsimonious model.
-We can use:

-1. Likelihood ratio tests for nested models
-2. Information criteria (AIC, BIC) for non-nested models
-3. Classification metrics like accuracy, sensitivity, and specificity
+When working with multiple predictors, want to find most parsimonious model. use: - Likelihood ratio tests for nested models - Information criteria (AIC, BIC) for non-nested models - Classification metrics like accuracy, sensitivity, and specificity

-Let's compare models and calculate AIC values:
+Compare models and AIC values:

 ::: {.cell}